localstack/docs/content/en/get-started/pro/index.md

 ## Licensing-related configuration

-If you want to make sure that LocalStack is only started if LocalStack Pro or Enterprise can be activated, or if you want to supporess licensing-related error messages, take a look at our [configuration guide]({{< ref "configuration.md#localstack-pro">}}) regarding LocalStack Pro.
+If you want to make sure that LocalStack is only started if LocalStack Pro or Enterprise can be activated, or if you want to suppress licensing-related error messages, take a look at our [configuration guide]({{< ref "configuration.md#localstack-pro">}}) regarding LocalStack Pro.

 ## Checking license activation

-The easiest way to check if LocalStack Pro or Enterprise is activated is to check the health endpoing of LocalStack for a list of the running services:
+The easiest way to check if LocalStack Pro or Enterprise is activated is to check the health endpoint of LocalStack for a list of the running services:

 {{< command >}}
 $ curl localhost:4566/health | jq